Space Applications Knowledge Exchange Sandpit

 A number of academics from UCL gave presentations outlining their existing Space-related research, highlighting areas of potential that could be developed further.
 These included:

-- Jamie Dborin (PhD candidate in Quantum Technologies), who presented the TyTN (Tiny Tensor Networks) project, a quantum inspired AI tool for satellite onboard processing.
+- Jamie Dborin (PhD candidate in Quantum Technologies), who presented the TyTN (Tiny Tensor Networks) project (now TitanML), a quantum inspired AI tool for satellite onboarding processing.
 This would be used to reduce the volume of downstream data and increase the speed of response.

 - Professor Christos Masouros, of the Institute of Communications and Connected Systems, presented his work on ‘Connectivity for 5G Networks and Beyond’, which spanned several areas including secure radar-communications, multiple-input multiple-output (MIMO) wireless, and remote energy autonomous systems.